Luctum/Projet2PDL_OpenFoodFact/README.md

     "nutella",
     "La vache qui rit"
   ],
-  "filters": {
-  },
-  "provider": "mongo",
-  "mongoPort": 27017
+  "mongoPort": 27017,
+  "collectionName": "products",
+  "dbName": "pdl"
 }
 ```

 ## Running this tool

-Run the jar, or the main class.
+Run the main class.
 You will be warned if any errors occur.
-The generated CSV file will be located at the root of this program.
+The generated CSV file will be located at the root of this program with the name "result.csv".